azhurtanov/Red-Team-Notes/README.md

 # Red-Team-Notes
-This repository contains notes for execution of attack scenarios in AD environments.<br>
+This repository contains notes for execution of attack scenarios in AD environments and some other useful commands.<br>
 AD module can be found at [Microsoft](https://docs.microsoft.com/en-us/powershell/module/addsadministration/?view=win10-ps) or at [Nikhil's repo](https://github.com/samratashok/ADModule)

-This repo is a collection of notes rather than reference to chain an attack.
+This repo is a collection of notes and commands that I keep on forgetting rather than reference to chain an attack.
 # Contents

 [1.
 Local Privilege Escalation](#1-local-privilege-escalation)<br>